-Linear thermal expansion of solids with rod dilatometer
+Linear thermal expansion of solids with a rod dilatometer

 - Suitable sample matrices